 selected combinations of rods and pistons that got me near to balance

-and then improved on this by grinding the ends of the gudgeon pins.
+and then to improve on this you can grind material from the inside of the gudgeon pin

 After re-build number 3, test driving my now balanced engine did give